magnussolution/magnusbilling-api-php/README.md

 # MagnusBilling API
 PHP wrapper for the MagnusBilling API. <a href="https://www.magnusbilling.org" title="Magnusbilling.
 The best opensource of the world" alt="Magnusbilling.
 The best opensource of the world" />https://www.magnusbilling.org</a>

-How to Install connect and read using API: https://www.youtube.com/watch?v=wamWtzpKLeA Como instalar e conectar no seu MagnusBilling: https://www.youtube.com/watch?v=fJ8tpDHSa8I
+How to Install connect and read using API: https://www.youtube.com/watch?v=wamWtzpKLeA <br>
+Como instalar e conectar no seu MagnusBilling: https://www.youtube.com/watch?v=fJ8tpDHSa8I